 - Minimizes the execution time of the tests considerably

-- Quick analysis of deviation between actual results and expected results
+- A quick analysis of deviation between actual results and expected results

 - Helps you to change the test’s preconditions and analyze the test cases on the multiple sets of data with great accuracy

-- Identify all the task that application has to perform.
+- Identify all the task that the application has to perform.